Kenshiro-28/T-Rex/README.md

 $ sudo apt install libjson-glib-dev
 ```

-### Compiling the included examples
+## Building the included examples

 Edit the file **RunExample.c** and set the name of the selected example in the **SELECTED_EXAMPLE** macro.

-Run this command to compile the binary file:
+Run this command to build the binary file:

 ```
 $ make